OfficeDev/O365-EDU-Tools/EDUGraphAPIs/Assignments/resources/educationresource.md

 # educationResource resource type

-Super class for all resource objects in the sytem.
+Super class for all resource objects in the system.
 A resource is something that is associated with an Assignment and/or Submission which represents the learning object that is being handed-out or handed-in.
 You cannot instantiate a resource directly, you must make a subclass which will represent which type of resource is being used.

 This resource stores the common properties across all resource types.